OpenConsultingGroup/Taxi-App/README.md

 We welcome anyone who is genuine and interested in developing great product that solve real world problems.

 You can get in touch with us at dev@ocg.technology

+## How can I support developers?
+- Star our GitHub repo
+- Create pull requests, submit bugs, suggest new features or documentation updates

+## Can I hire you guys?
+Yes!
+We are available for hire.
+Visit [our homepage](https://ocg.technology/) or simply leave us a note to dev@ocg.technology.
+We will be happy to work with you!